-- C-62.
+- C-64.
 ASA supports the following principles as long-term objectives in any revisions or updating of present standards: - a.
 Define uniform and accepted descriptive terms to facilitate trade. - b.
-Provide the information for the market to create incentives to improve the overall quality of soybeans. - c.
-Provide information for the end user to help determine end product yield and quality. - d.
-Provide information for the farmer to help select varieties of greatest value. - Require that grading factors have a definable economic value. - f.
+Provide the information for the market to create incentives to improve the overall quality of soybeans. - Provide information for the end user to help determine end product yield and quality. - d.
+Provide information for the farmer to help select varieties of greatest value. - e.
+Require that grading factors have a definable economic value. - f.
 Encourage development of soybean standards that will set standard for U.S. soybeans at 1% foreign material (FM) in export and domestic markets.
 ASA will strive to implement grain standards to assure the best product available for our customers.
-To fully accomplish this task ASA must request the full cooperation of the grain traders in adhering to these quality requirements for exported soybeans to the end user. - g.
-Both public and commercial soybean breeders and producers should be represented on committees formed to develop grain quality standards for soybeans and to cooperate with other farm groups to set international standards for specialty grains. - h.
-Soybeans should be purchased on a 13% moisture standard.
-(2017) - C-63.
-ASA encourages a study be undertaken by the appropriate governmental agencies, farmer leaders and industry representatives to determine the need for additional intrinsic testing capabilities, revised procedures or other controls resulting from the rapid growth in volume and number of differentiated identity preserved marketings of enhanced trait soybeans.
+To fully accomplish this task ASA must request the full cooperation of the grain traders in adhering to these quality requirements for exported soybeans to the end user.